Encoding Tactile Stimuli for Braille Recognition with Organoids: Materials and Methods

 We partition the Evetac output into eight spatial regions that correspond to the organoid’s eight channels and introduce an encoding that embeds spatiotemporal intensity information to convert tactile events into electrical stimulation.
 From the AER data~\cite{chan2007aer}, four key features are extracted for each region:

-\begin{itemize} \item \textbf{Event count}: the total number of events in the region, representing overall tactile intensity. \item \textbf{Event duration}: the time difference between the first and last events, representing the duration of tactile contact. \item \textbf{Time of peak activity}: the midpoint time of the 100 ms window with the highest event count, indicating when the Braille character reach that region (original data length was 2000 ms). \item \textbf{Event deviation}: the deviation of event counts across 100 ms windows, representing temporal variation in tactile intensity. \end{itemize}
+\begin{itemize} \item \textbf{Event count}: the total number of events in the region, representing overall tactile intensity.
+Here, an “event” refers to a single AER pixel event with an address, polarity, and timestamp.
+The event count for a region is computed as the total number of raw AER events whose pixel addresses fall within that region, summed over the full 2000 ms tactile recording. \item \textbf{Event duration}: the time difference between the first and last events, representing the duration of tactile contact. \item \textbf{Time of peak activity}: the midpoint time of the 100 ms window with the highest event count, indicating when the Braille character reaches that region (original data length was 2000 ms). \item \textbf{Event deviation}: the deviation of event counts across 100 ms windows, representing temporal variation in tactile intensity. \end{itemize}

 We select four key stimulation parameters for the organoids: number of pulses, phase duration, trigger delay, and phase amplitude, and all electrodes use the same encoding range.
 These parameters control the timing and strength of the stimulation delivered to the organoid.
-For each AER recording, the features are mapped to stimulation parameters:
+For each AER recording, each extracted feature is linearly mapped to its corresponding stimulation parameter:

 \begin{itemize} \item \textbf{Number of pulses}: controls the number of pulses in each spike train to convey tactile strength; mapped to 4--10. \item \textbf{Phase duration}: controls the duration of each pulse to convey tactile duration; mapped to 50--300 $\mu$s. \item \textbf{Trigger delay}: controls the time to start the stimulation to convey when the tactile event begins; mapped to 0--4000 $\mu$s. \item \textbf{Phase amplitude}: controls pulse strength to convey temporal variation of tactile intensity; mapped to 4--20 $\mu$A. \end{itemize}